DarienLibrary/website_content/content/_finished/summerreading/summer_reading_adults.md

 **Sunday, July 19th at 5 p.m.**

 Calling all trivia fans.
 Join us for a special edition of trivia night where we will dive back into time and test your knowledge from decades of the past.
+[Register](https://dar.to/30PIlCc "Register for Time Travel Trivia") for this online program.

 </div>
 </div>